 "They had contact from a service dog trainer that has offered to train Murphy Rae herself at no charge," said Susan Steward, who is coordinating a $25,000 fundraiser for teenager Gabby Boiteau.
 "She herself has a service dog and is just paying it forward."

-Sixteen year old Gabby Boiteau has lived with health scares since she was in second grade, she underwent her first medical procedure in sixth grade and had a pacemaker by ninth.
+Sixteen year old Gabby Boiteau has lived with health scares since she was in second grade, she underwent her first medical procedure in sixth grade and had a pacemaker by ninth grade.
 She knows that every year she gets older, she may get another heart problem.

 "I still have times where I feel my pacemaker work, when my heart is stopping" she says.